UKLLC/Guidebook/ukllc_book/docs/user_guide/research_notes/01_calkin_feb26.md

 >For further information on harmonisation processes, please consult the data documentation elsewhere in [Guidebook](../../ukllc_managed_data/datasets/sociodemo_harmonised/sociodemo_harmonised.md).
 ## Benefits of harmonised data

-The benefits of harmonised data have been outlined in detail elsewhere (e.g. [Cheng et al., 2024](https://doi.org/10.1038/s41597-024-02956-3)).
+The benefits of harmonised data have been outlined in detail elsewhere (e.g. <a href="https://doi.org/10.1038/s41597-024-02956-3" target="_blank" rel="noopener noreferrer">Cheng et al., 2024</a>).
 For researchers working in UK LLC’s Trusted Research Environment (TRE), the specific benefits include:

 * Having access to ‘off the shelf’ datasets, meaning no additional coding or regrouping of variables is needed.
 * Comprehensive documentation, and access to both the original and the harmonised datasets, enables researchers to assess the suitability of harmonised variables for their needs (or to construct alternatives if preferred).
-* Each dataset in the TRE has a Digital Object Identifier ([DOI](https://www.doi.org/the-identifier/what-is-a-doi/)), enabling reliable and consistent citations.
+* Each dataset in the TRE has a Digital Object Identifier <a href="https://www.doi.org/the-identifier/what-is-a-doi/" target="_blank" rel="noopener noreferrer">DOI</a>, enabling reliable and consistent citations.
 * Harmonised variables are updated as more datasets are ingested into the TRE, so researchers wanting to [amend their project](../../user_guide/requestinganamendment.md) to include additional LPS can be assured that the same harmonised variables are available for all studies<sup>2</sup>.

 **Notes**